kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, the storage provider can uninstall the `cbt-aggapi` aggregated API server and `cbt-http` sidecar container from their CSI drivers to disable CSI CBT.
-All new `VolumeSnapshotDelta` resources will be ignored.
+Storage providers disable the CSI CBT feature by uninstalling the CSI CBT aggregated API server and sidecar container from their CSI drivers.
+No feature gates are invovled.

+As described in the design details, the `VolumeSnapshotDelta` resources are not persisted in `etcd`.
+Hence, there will be no unintended side effects.
+The `DriverDiscovery` resources are deleted when its CRD controller is uninstalled.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Since the `VolumeSnapshotDelta` resources are not persisted, there will be no unintended re-evaluation and re-execution of the CSI CBT logic, when CSI CBT is re-enabled.
-Users will have to re-submit their CBT request.
+The CSI CBT feature is re-enabled by re-installing the relevant CSI components.
+No feature gates are involved.
+There will be no unintended side-effects as due to resources from the previous installation, as they were removed during an uninstallation.

 ###### Are there any tests for feature enablement/disablement?